hk-kumawat/Multi-Disease-Predictor-Diabetes-Heart-Parkinsons/README.md

 ### 🌈 Keep shining and coding! 🌈

-> "Success is not the key to happiness.
+> Success is not the key to happiness.
 Happiness is the key to success.
-If you love what you are doing, you will be successful." – Albert Schweitzer
+If you love what you are doing, you will be successful. – Albert Schweitzer